 The surface of Mercury is covered in craters, as it has no atmosphere to protect it from meteorite impacts and no surface water, weather systems or volcanic activity to erode or cover them.

-The surface of Mercury facing the Sun can reach temperatures of above 400 °C, while at night temperatures plummet to below -170 °C.
+The surface of Mercury facing the Sun can reach temperatures of above 400 °C, while at night temperatures plummet to below -170 °C. This is because Mercury has no atmosphere to hold onto the heat from the Sun at night.

 From Earth, because of its proximity to the Sun, Mercury can only be seen for about one hour before sunrise or after sunset, or during a total solar eclipse.
 Because, like Venus, Mercury’s orbit is inside that of the Earth, Mercury can be observed in transit as it passes across the disc of the Sun and exhibits phases similar to those of Venus or the Moon.